PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 production.
 Keep all tests sequential and single-process under `uv`, and commit/push completed checkpoints only.
 Never create, update, or reopen a pull request.

+## Late dequant hard-sigmoid/unary characterization checkpoint

+The current inventory contains 58 unconsumed underscore assignment targets.
+The next characterized pair is late transpose/dequant/hard-sigmoid/quantize bridge cleanup followed by the existing three-stage late dequant/unary/fan-out composite.
+The current calls use a model-only compatibility wrapper and a zero-argument helper backed by the exact shared `ModelIRPassContext`.

+The contract requires one two-child owner, fixed order, exact shared context, and identity preservation for the bridge mapping and nested three-result tuple.
+The preceding layout/no-layout conditional and following swish transpose-passthrough call remain fixed outer boundaries.
+Both existing lowerer wrappers remain compatibility routes outside the new owner.

+Focused characterization reports `1 passed, 1 xfailed`; complete affected characterization reports `374 passed, 1 xfailed`.
+The sole xfail is the intentionally absent `passes/late_dequant_hardsigmoid_unary_orchestration.py`.
+Production, graph mutations, wrappers, independent routes, and the 128-ID/128-owner phase store are unchanged.

+At resume, implement
+`run_late_dequant_hardsigmoid_unary_cleanup(context)` as a straight-line two-child owner.
+Call the public hard-sigmoid bridge pass with `context.model_ir`, pass the same context to late dequant/unary/fan-out, return both raw results unchanged, replace only the two characterized locals, and preserve both outer boundaries and wrappers.
+Add runtime order/context/result-identity injection, run affected and standard gates sequentially, then commit and push only.
+Never create, update, or reopen a pull request.